 position.y = position.x * position.x * position.x;

+point.localPosition = position;

 }

 If localPosition were a field, then this would be possible.
 We could directly set the Y coordinate of the point's position.
 However, localPosition is a property.
 It passes a vector to us, or accepts one from us.
 So we'd end up adjusting a local vector value, which doesn't affect the point's position at all.
 As we haven't explicitly stored it in a variable first, the operation is meaningless and will produce a compiler error.